stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

 `ballot`
 : The current ballot that a node is attempting to prepare and commit.
-  The rules for setting each of the two fields are detailed below.
+  The rules for setting each field are detailed below.
 Note that the `value` is updated when and only when `counter` changes.

 `ballot.counter`
 :  The counter is set according to the following rules: